- Aerospace and Technology (357)

 Air Canada airlines Airports Alberta Aviation Museum Avcorp BC Boeing Bombardier Bombardier Inc CAE canada Corporate CSeries Edmonton Financial FLYHT Global 6000 Helicopters Manufacturing Military Montreal NAV CANADA NORAD Porter Airlines Pratt & Whitney Canada RCAF SAR SkyTrac Systems Transport Canada WestJet

-Calgary, ALberta, 24 April 2018 – The Transportation Safety Board of Canada (TSB) will hold a news conference on 26 April 2018 to make public its investigation report (A16P0186) into the October 2016 fatal collision with terrain of a Cessna Citation 500 aircraft near Kelowna, British Columbia.
+Vancouver, British Columbia, 29 May 2018 - The Transportation Safety Board of Canada (TSB) will hold a news conference on 31 May 2018 to make public its investigation report (M16P0378) into the October 2016 grounding and subsequent sinking of the tug Nathan E. Stewart in the Seaforth Channel, 10 nm west of Bella Bella, British Columbia.

-The event will be broadcast live on www.ustream.tv/channel/transportation-safety-board-of-canada
+The event will be broadcast live on Ustream at the following address: http://www.ustream.tv/channel/ZK7R3XaGbPP

 This event is for media only.
 Media representatives will need to show their outlet identification.